cgalpin92/project-portfolio1-moonlandingmuseum/README.md

   - No errors were found when passing through the official (Jigsaw) validator.

 - __Accessibility__
-  - I confirmed that the colors and fonts chosen for each page are easy to read and accessible by running it through lighthouse in chrome devtoools.
+  - I confirmed that the colors and fonts chosen for each page are easy to read and accessible by running it through lighthouse in Chrome DevTools.

   ![screenshot of home page accessibility checker](media/home-page-accessibility.png)